Create, style, and customize forms to collect information from visitors.

 - Forms sent over SSL-enabled domains are encrypted.
 To ensure SSL is enabled on your domain, visit Understanding SSL certificates.

-- Form Blocks can't be used as part of a HIPAA compliant solution.
-To collect secure patient information, we recommend linking to an external, compliant service.
+- Form blocks can't be used as part of a HIPAA compliant solution.
+To collect secure patient information, we recommend using Squarespace Scheduling.

 Watch a video

-- Edit a page or post, click an insert point, and click Form from the menu.
+- Edit a page or post, click Add Block or an insert point, then click Form.
 For help, visit Adding content with blocks.

 Set up your form

-When you add a Form Block, it includes a default form name and four default fields (Name, Email Address, Subject, and Message) in the Build tab to help you get started.
+When you add a form block, it includes a default form name, default button text, and some default fields (name, email, text, text area) in the content tab to help you get started.

 To set up your form: